lutris/docs/InstallingDrivers.md

 Then upgrade the system `sudo pacman -Syu`.

-### Nvidia:
+### NVIDIA:

-_**Warning**: Please ensure your graphics card is supported by modern Nvidia driver before installing._
+_**Warning**: Please ensure your graphics card is supported by a modern NVIDIA driver before installing._
 _For a list of supported GPUs click here: https://www.nvidia.com/Download/driverResults.aspx/149138/en-us_

-Proprietary driver and support for Vulkan are required for proper functionality of games.
+A proprietary driver and support for Vulkan are required for games to function properly.
+To install the driver package, run:

-To install it, execute following command:
+* `sudo pacman -S nvidia` if you are using the `linux` kernel package.
+* `sudo pacman -S nvidia-lts` if you are using the `linux-lts` kernel package.
+* `sudo pacman -S nvidia-dkms` if you are using a custom kernel package.

+Then install the other necessary packages by running this command:

-    sudo pacman -S nvidia-dkms nvidia-utils lib32-nvidia-utils nvidia-settings vulkan-icd-loader lib32-vulkan-icd-loader
+    sudo pacman -S nvidia-utils lib32-nvidia-utils nvidia-settings vulkan-icd-loader lib32-vulkan-icd-loader

 ### AMD